univention/univention-corporate-server/doc/ext-performance/index.rst

 ============================

 A single |UCSUMC| instance does not use multiple CPU cores by design, therefore it can be beneficial to start multiple instances.
-Set the following |UCSUCRV|\ s :envvar:`umc/server/processes` and :envvar:`umc/http/processes` and restart the
+Set the following |UCSUCRV|
+:envvar:`umc/http/processes` and restart the
 |UCSUMC|:

 .. code-block:: console

    $ systemctl restart apache2 \
-     univention-management-console-web-server \
      univention-management-console-server

 The number of instances to configure depends on the workload and the server